 Step 4.
 Using the small tube (pipette ) that comes with Ventavis, draw-up the entire amount of one ampule of Ventavis and empty it into the center of the I-neb System medicine chamber.
 The amount of Ventavis you receive will be controlled by either the dosing disc or the medicine chamber.

 Step 5.
 Throw away in a safe container the:

 - top of the ampule (the ampule lid)

 Keep both the ampule and the pipette out of the reach of children.

 Step 6.
-To breathe in your dose of Ventavis, follow the instructions that come with your Prodose System or I-neb System.
+To breathe in your dose of Ventavis, follow the instructions that come with your I-neb System.
 Each treatment session with Ventavis lasts about 4 to 10 minutes.
 Call your doctor if you usually have longer treatment times as your dose may need to be changed.

-The Prodose System or I-neb System allows you to stop your treatment for up to ten minutes with no effect on the final dose you get.
-If your treatment is stopped for more than ten minutes, the Prodose System or I-neb System will reset itself.
+The I-neb System allows you to stop your treatment for up to ten minutes with no effect on the final dose you get.
+If your treatment is stopped for more than ten minutes, the I-neb System will reset itself.
 If that happens, throw away the solution in the chamber and wait at least two hours before taking your next dose.
 If you take a second dose right away you could get too much medicine.